rosell-dk/webp-convert/README.md

 WebPConvert::setPreferredConverters(array('imagick','cwebp'));
 WebPConvert::convert($source, $destination, $quality, $stripMetadata);
 ```

-## Methods

-### WebPConvert
-*WebPConvert::convert($source, $destination, $quality, $stripMetadata)*\
-- *$source:* (string) Absolute path to source image.
-Only forward slashes are allowed.\
-- *$destination:* (string) Absolute path of the converted image.
-WebPConvert will take care of creating folders that does not exist.
-If there is already a file at the destination, it will be removed.
-Of course, it is required that the webserver has write permissions to the folder.
-Created folders will get the same permissions as the closest existing parent folder.\
-- *$quality* (integer) Desired quality of output.
-Only relevant when source is a JPEG image.
-If source is a PNG, lossless encoding will be chosen.\
-- *$stripMetadata* (bool) Whether to copy JPEG metadata to WebP (not all converters supports this)\

-*WebPConvert::setPreferredConverters* (array)
-Setting this manipulates the default order in which the converters are tried.
-If you for example set it to `cwebp`, it means that you want `cwebp` to be tried first.
-You can specify several favourite converters.
-Setting it to `imagick, cwebp` will put `imagick` to the top of the list and `cwebp` will be the next converter to try, if `imagick` fails.
-The option will not remove any converters from the list, only change the order.

 ## Converters
 Each "method" of converting an image to WebP are implemented as a separate converter. *WebPConvert* autodetects the converters by scanning the "converters" directory, so it is easy to add new converters, and safe to remove existing ones.